This site contains affiliate links. Read full disclosure here.

 The event began Saturday with the Wine Trail.
 We didn’t want to start the wine tasting without Aaron and Kim, so we had a light snack at Restobar while we waited for them to arrive.
 Afterwards, we checked in at Gazebo Park for our commemorative glasses and maps of participating shops, but instructions for the Glass Float Hunt were basically non existent.
 Since I was most excited about the possibility of winning a float, this meant we had to double back on many of our early stops once we found out what we were supposed to do.
 Next year, we will know that we are supposed to locate the hidden float at each location in exchange for a raffle ticket.
 Once we have collected a raffle ticket at each location, we can turn in the tickets.

 Once we connected with Aaron and Kim, the real fun began!
 There were so many wines to taste, Norman even enjoyed a few.
-The tastings weren’t limited to only wines, Stillwagon Distillery was doing rum tastings with pirate flair and our own local Thinking Tree Spirits was sampling their bottled cocktails at Homegrown Public House and Brewery.
-We also tasted olives and oils at All About Olives.
+The tastings weren’t limited to only wines, Stillwagon Distillery was doing tastings with pirate flair and our own local Thinking Tree Spirits was sampling their bottled cocktails at Homegrown Public House and Brewery.
+We even tasted olives and oils at All About Olives.
 They have managed to put my two favorites into one with the gherkin stuffed olive!
 Now where is the gin…